-- 3 dairy farmers in the Great Lakes Region (Western Michigan) equaiting to approximately 1,500 acres.
+- 3 dairies in the Great Lakes Region (Western Michigan) equating to approximately 1,500 acres.

-- Collective research about the links between farm management, soil health, water use and quality, and different forms of biodiversity.
+- Collective research about the links between farm management, soil health, water use and quality, different forms of biodiversity, and animal wellbeing (dairy)

 Measuring the Impact of Regenerative Agriculture